 Bud Gaugh was drunk before one show and decided to go BMX riding.
 He fell flat on his back and broke two ribs.
 He finished off the tour and only got minimum medical attention. (thanks, Joe - Farmville, VA)

 Bradley dropped out of college with only one semester left from getting his Bachelor's degree.
-He was majoring in business. (thanks, Cory - Tallahassee, FL)
+He was majoring in finance. (thanks, Cory - Tallahassee, FL)

 After Bradley wore out his Ibanez, he got a custom-built guitar from a friend to which he gave the affectionate name, "The Brown Guitar."
 It was designed especially for him and now is owned by his family in Long Beach, California. (thanks, Mike - Atlanta, GA)